TAPIAR7/PL-JAVASCRIPT/README.md

 # PL-JAVASCRIPT
-This repo is to stored javascript code.
+This repo is to store javascript code.